wp-plugins/svg-vector-icon-plugin/readme.txt

 *All Shortcode Parameters:*

-*'icon' => '',
+* 'icon' - the name of the icon you want this shortcode to generate
-*wrap - set the element your icon will be housed in (div, span, h1, h2 etc.)
+* wrap - set the element your icon will be housed in (div, span, h1, h2 etc.)
-*class - assign additional classes to your icon. awesome for targeting your icons more easily.
+* class - assign additional classes to your icon. awesome for targeting your icons more easily.
-*size - alter the size of the icon regardless of the container (px, em, rem, %) *icon - assign a default icon
+* size - alter the size of the icon regardless of the container (px, em, rem, %)
+* icon - assign a default icon
-*custom_icon - assign a custom icon
+* custom_icon - assign a custom icon
-*link - link the icon to a page or post
+* link - link the icon to a page or post
-*new_tab - open the link in a new tab
+* new_tab - open the link in a new tab
-*color - alter the color of the icon (hex, rgb, rgba)
+* color - alter the color of the icon (hex, rgb, rgba)

 **Icomoon Icon Font Importer**